 A Great Range of Fireplace Tiles, Hearth Tiles, Wall Tiles and Floor Tiles

 History of the Fireplace

+Early fireplaces were a quite different affair and were more often fire pits than modern fireplaces.
+They were used for warmth on cold days and nights, as well as for cooking.
+They also served as a gathering place within the home.
 With industrial revolution and the explosion of housing that it led to, fireplaces became standardised.
 Interestingly, the most rwell known fireplace designers active at this time were the Adam Brothers.
 They developed a style of fireplace design that was used for generations.
 Their fireplace was small, more brightly lit, with placed particular an emphasis on the quality of the materials used in their construction, instead of their simply overall size.

 By the Nineteenth Century most new fireplaces comprised of key two parts, the surround and the insert.
 The surround consisted of the mantelpiece and side supports, usually in wood, marble or granite.
 The insert was where the fire burned, and this was made of cast iron frequently backed with decorative fireplace tiles.
 This formulation of fireplace not only provided heat in the Victorian era and beyond, added elegance, focus and distinctive design to period living rooms.

 By the time the Victorian Era was in full swing, the fireplace had firmly established itself at the heart of the home.
 This period also coincided with the peak of fireplace tile production.
 During the Victorian Era most families would get together at the end of the working day to share each other’s company, the events of the day or just sit quietly and read to sound of the the crackle of logs!
 So important were these fireplaces that distinctive fireplace tile panels applied round these features, making them practical and attractive interior design objects.
 The glazed fireplace tiles used for this purpose needed to look beautiful and perform without cracking.